 Technology is driving our changing behaviours

-Advances in renewable energy and clean technology, such as wind, solar PV, electric vehicles and batteries are leading to a disruption in the way electricity is generated.
+Advances in renewable energy and clean technology, such as wind, solar panels, also known as photovoltaics (PV), electric vehicles (EVs) and batteries are leading to a disruption in the way electricity is generated.
 This has created many alternatives to traditional large centralised power plants.
-Now, industries, businesses and households are increasingly generating energy, by initiatives such as solar panels or community owned wind turbines.
+Now, industries, businesses and households are increasingly generating energy, by initiatives such as solar panels or community-owned wind turbines.
 This is often just for self-consumption but in some cases also to sell back to the grid.

 Grid systems need to change